 As we move closer to Brexit, now is the time to be thinking more carefully about our supply chains and how to keep them safe, particularly from the threats of cybersecurity breaches.

-We’ve teamed up with our sister company Secarma, the cybersecurity and ethical hacking experts, to bring you the top five security tips to protect your supply chain.
+We’ve teamed up with Secarma, the cybersecurity and ethical hacking experts, to bring you the top five security tips to protect your supply chain.

 First things first…